-Thanks to those books, this girl will develop advanced literacy skills and an enhanced vocabulary as a toddler, which will make her ready to learn and vastly increase the likelihood for school success before she spends even one day in the classroom.
+Thanks to those books, this girl will develop advanced literacy skills and an enhanced vocabulary as a toddler, which will make her ready to learn and vastly increase the likelihood of school success before she spends even one day in the classroom.
 By reading to her regularly, Baby Girl Miller’s parents will create a rich language environment for her.
 By filling her bookshelves, they will instill a love of reading in her at an early age, which is a gift that will benefit her into adulthood.
 Young children who discover the joy of reading early are better prepared when they enter school, more likely to graduate, and more employable as adults.
-Quite simply, giving a child a book is giving her a brighter future.
+Simply put, giving a child a book gives her a brighter future.

-Ferst Readers has been partnering with communities across Georgia to give children brighter futures since 1999.
-Seeing the issue of low-income children starting school without basic pre-reading skills as a preventable problem with far-reaching implications throughout a child’s life, the Ferst Readers set out to improve childhood literacy in Georgia one book at a time.
+Ferst Readers has been partnering with communities to give children brighter futures since 1999.
+Seeing the issue of low-income children starting school without basic pre-reading skills as a preventable problem with far-reaching implications throughout a child’s life, the Ferst Readers set out to improve childhood literacy one book at a time.

-According to a 2005 report, RI Kids Count, “Young children who are read to regularly by their parents develop better literacy skills, are better readers when they reach elementary school, and are more likely to succeed academically.”
-Many parents want to read to their children, but don’t because they do not have access to quality, age-appropriate books in their homes.
-By eliminating this barrier, more children can discover a love of reading, start school better prepared to learn, and narrow the achievement gap that occurs because of this literacy deficit.
+According to a 2005 report, RI Kids Count, “Young children who are read to regularly by their parents develop better literacy skills, are better readers when they reach elementary school and are more likely to succeed academically.”
+Many parents want to read to their children but don’t because they cannot access quality, age-appropriate books in their homes.
+By eliminating this barrier, more children can discover a love of reading, start school better prepared to learn and narrow the achievement gap that occurs because of this literacy deficit.
 For the past 15 years, Ferst Readers has worked to bring down that barrier by partnering with over 800 volunteers in communities across Georgia to get books into homes and engage families in reading.

-The best part of that journey is watching children and parents stream into the local library for story time.
-They know the date and time because it’s listed in their resource newsletter that arrives each month with their children’s new book.
-Smiles and laughter and small hands clutching the book they will check out are indications that the Ferst Readers’s model is working.
+The best part of that journey is watching children and parents stream into the local library for storytime.
+They know the date and time because it’s listed in their resource newsletter, which arrives each month with their children’s new book.
+Smiles, laughter, and small hands clutching the book they will check out indicate that the Ferst Readers’ model is working.
 There are other indicators as well.
-According to the former Morgan County Superintendent of Schools, “Since collaborating with Ferst Readers, we have seen scores on our kindergarten readiness test increase from 46% to over 90% ready.”
-Kindergarten and first grade teachers easily identify the students who have received Ferst Readers books.
+The former Morgan County Superintendent of Schools states, “Since collaborating with Ferst Readers, we have seen scores on our kindergarten readiness test increase from 46% to over 90% ready.”
+Kindergarten and first-grade teachers easily identify the students who have received Ferst Readers books.
 They are better prepared to learn, have a better vocabulary, are better focused, have better attention spans, and enjoy school more.
 Most importantly, by entering school with these basic early literacy skills, these children are experiencing higher achievement as they progress.
 Among the first group of children enrolled in Ferst Readers are high school seniors in Morgan County.
 As 8th graders, their CRCT scores showed that over 99% of them met or exceeded state standards, tying them for third in the state.

-After 15 years and over 4 million books delivered in 75 of 159 Georgia counties, Ferst Readers knows what makes this program successful.
+After 20 years and over 8 million books delivered in over 120 participating communities in nine states, Ferst Readers knows what makes this program successful.
 School achievement rises when Community Action Teams register at least 50% of children in their county in the Ferst program.
 Local programs that have been operating for five years or longer are more successful in achieving that registration rate because of the strong volunteer and sponsorship network.
-To continue addressing early literacy, one book at a time, the Ferst Readers must focus on three key areas: increasing the number of counties where Community Action Teams operate; supporting the Community Action Teams in their efforts to register a minimum of 50% of the children younger than five in their counties, and create statewide awareness and support for Ferst Readers so that programs operate long enough to provide real and lasting impact.
+To continue addressing early literacy, one book at a time, the Ferst Readers must focus on three key areas: increasing the number of counties where Community Action Teams operate, supporting the Community Action Teams in their efforts to register a minimum of 50% of the children younger than five in their counties and create statewide awareness and support for Ferst Readers so that programs operate long enough to provide a real and lasting impact.

 Many children in Georgia are not as lucky as Baby Girl Miller.
 They do not have bookshelves filled with stories selected just for them.
 They do not have parents who dream of sitting with their toddler on their lap, reading the same, worn copy of Goodnight Moon again.
 They have not been given the gift of early literacy, kindergarten readiness, on-level reading by 4th grade, and academic success leading to high school graduation and a world of opportunities beyond.
-These children in Georgia, however, are luckier than those who grow up elsewhere because what they do have is Ferst Readers.
-Ferst Readers, its 800 volunteers, 60 Community Action Teams, local and statewide sponsors, and the many individual supporters who believe that the achievement gap in our schools can be addressed one book at a time stand in for those children.
-They lovingly select and send books, support parents in making reading an important part of their children’s lives, raise awareness about the importance of early literacy, and send children off to school who are ready, and eager, to learn.
+Our participants, however, are luckier than those who grow up elsewhere because what they do have is Ferst Readers.
+With over 800 volunteers, over 120 participating communities, local and statewide sponsors, and the many individual supporters who believe that the achievement gap in our schools can be addressed one book at a time, stand in for those children.
+They lovingly select and send books, support parents in making reading an important part of their children’s lives, raise awareness about the importance of early literacy, and send children off to school who are ready and eager to learn.
 They give these children the gift of literacy…the gift of a brighter future.